 HCR’s primary purpose is to safeguard the rights and well-being of refugees.
-It strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another State.
+It strives to ensure that everyone can exercise the right to apply for international protection and find safe refuge in another State.
 In the end, the solutions which it implements are return to country of origin, integration into the host country or resettlement in a third country.

 Visit the UNHCR website.

 The role of the European Migration Network (EMN) is to meet the information needs of European Union institutions and of Members States' authorities and institutions by providing up-to-date, objective, reliable and comparable information on asylum and migration, with a view to supporting policy making in the European Union.